SpikeyCNS/spikey/README.md

 Multiple games have already been made, located in spikey/games/RL for network games and spikey/gamess/MetaRL for meta analysis games.
 Find a [usage example here](#Getting-Started).
 In order to create new games, see [extending functionality](#Extending-Functionality).
-[Implementation here.](https://github.com/SpikeyCNS/spikey/tree/documentation/spikey/games/RL).
+[Game implementations here.](https://github.com/SpikeyCNS/spikey/tree/master/spikey/games/RL).

 ### Callback, Logger and Reader

 These are the tools provided for [experiment management](#Experiment-Management).
-[Implementation here.](https://github.com/SpikeyCNS/spikey/tree/documentation/spikey/logging).
+[Logging tool implementations here.](https://github.com/SpikeyCNS/spikey/tree/master/spikey/logging).

 ### Training Loop